Exceptional sequences of line bundles on projective bundles: Introduction

 {\bf Theorem~\thmExSec.} {\em Classification of the \meset s of $X$.}

 The statement is deliberately vague.
-In the best case, classification means enumeration of any \mes.
-Less ambitiously, we can settle for a classification of the underlying \meset s.
-For other applications such as Theorem~\thmFull\ below, a classification of \mes s up to {\em helixing} is sufficient.
-In the toric case, classification of the \meset s was achieved, cf.~\cite{fesfano}.
-Here, we will actually classify the \mes s for $\lH=2$.
-In principle, the methods also extend to higher $\lH$ at least for a classification of the \meset s, but unlike the toric case we failed to find a general pattern which is why we restrict to $\lH=2$.
+In the best case, classification means enumeration of any \mes, which for $\lH=2$ is achieved in Corollary~\ref{coro:FullList}.
+Less ambitiously, we can settle for a classification of the underlying \meset s as in~\cite{fesfano}, which classifies \meset s for the toric case in this weaker sense.
+For applications such as Theorem~\thmFull\ below, a weak classification of \mes s up to {\em helixing} is already sufficient.

+In principle, our methods also extend to higher $\lH$ at least for a classification of the \meset s, but unlike the toric case we failed to find a general pattern which is why we restrict to $\lH=2$.

 {\bf Theorem~\thmStrongExSec.} {\em Classification of strongly exceptional \meset s of $X$.}